hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/getting-started-playground.md

 A web browser will be automatically opened once the playground has started, but should that not happen you should be able to access {{site.data.conrefs.composer_full}} Playground by clicking on this link: <a href="http://localhost:8080" target="_blank">http://<span></span>localhost:8080</a>

+---

-This tutorial is now **complete**.
+>This tutorial is now **complete**.
 We plan on extending this tutorial with a guided tour of the playground and its features, so stay tuned!

+---

 ## <a name="installdocker"></a>Installing with Docker